kgrammer-ivantage/mongodb-prez/mongodb-prez.md

 !["heatbeat"](http://docs.mongodb.org/master/_images/replica-set-primary-with-two-secondaries.png)

 * When Primary node fails, a Secondary node is elected to be the new Primary
-* __Arbiters__ are used to decide which node should take over as Primary
+* __Arbiters__ are nodes used to decide which node should take over as Primary
+	* Obviously this node should not live on the same machine as Primary
-* When the original Primary comes back, it enters _recovery mode_
+* When the original Primary comes back, it enters __recovery mode__
 	* If this node's priority is highest, it will force an election and become the Primary again